Up before dawn to ensure an early getaway, ie, before 9 am.

 And DOC usually has signage indicating where any hut would be.

-I cruised past where the turn off track was supposed to be according to the map.
+I cruised past where the turn-off for the track was supposed to be, according to the map.

 Nope.
 Nothing to see.

 Might as well continue.
 After another five minutes or so, my GPS indicated the hut was a hundred metres away.

 Well, I knew that wasn’t true, but where was it?